tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

       2. Run `./manage-tModLoaderServer.sh install-tml --username your_steam_username` and enter any password/2fa if necessary. tModLoader will install to the `server` directory in your installation folder

    * **Github**
       1. Run `./manage-tModLoaderServer.sh install-tml --github`.
-This will install the latest GitHub release, which is the same version as released on Steam.
+This will install the latest GitHub release, which is the same version as released on Steam
          * If you wish to use a specific/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `TMLVERSION` environment variable with a specific version, e.g. `v2022.06.96.4`
-3. Install any necessary mods
+3. Install any necessary mods with `./manage-tModLoaderServer.sh install-mods`
-   * Mods will be automatically installed during the tModLoader installation step, but can also be installed separately by running `./manage-tModLoaderServer.sh install-mods`.
-No mods will be installed if `install.txt` is missing, and no mods will be enabled if `enabled.json` is missing. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled, including local mods**.
+   * Run .
+No mods will be installed if `install.txt` is missing, and no mods will be enabled if `enabled.json` is missing. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled, including local mods**
 4. Start the server with `./manage-tModLoaderServer.sh start`.
 Be sure to pass in `--folder` again if you used a custom location during installation

+**NOTE**: These steps can be combined into a single command, `./manage-tModLoaderServer.sh install ...` which installs TML and the provided mods in one command

 ### Updating
 `./manage-tModLoaderServer.sh install` will update both TML and your mods.
 To update just mods, run the `install-mods` command.
 To only update TML, run the `install-tml` command